gboehl/dynare/doc/manual/source/the-model-file.rst

     Name of the associated auxiliary model, defined with ``var_model`` or ``trend_component_model``.

-    .. option:: expression = STRING | QUOTED_STRING
+    .. option:: expression = VARIABLE_NAME | EXPRESSION

     Name of the variable or expression (linear combination of variables) to be expected.
-The quotes are mandatory if an expression is expected.

     .. option:: discount = PARAMETER_NAME | DOUBLE